 Interest expense was approximately \$3.3 million for the year ended December 31, 2013 as compared to \$81 thousand for the year ended November 30, 2012.
 The increase is mostly attributable to the \$70 million credit facility, which was used to partially fund the Pinedale LGS acquisition, resulting in additional interest costs of approximately \$3.3 million for the year ended December 31, 2013.
 In connection with the credit facility, we executed interest rate swap derivatives to add stability to our interest expense and to manage our exposure to interest rate movements on our LIBOR-based borrowings.
 Interest rate swaps involve the receipt of variable-rate amounts from a counterparty in exchange for us making fixed-rate payments over the life of the agreements without exchange of the underlying notional amount.
 (See Note 12 of the Notes to the Consolidated Financial Statements for further information regarding interest rate swap derivatives.)
 A mark-to-market adjustment to the value of the derivatives resulted in noncash charges to interest expense of \$40 thousand for the year ended December 31, 2013.
 The remaining increase is related to cash settlements in connection with the derivatives and amortization of debt issuance cost.
-Interest expense for the year ended November 30, 2012 consisted of interest on PNM debt, loan fees on the Company's 180-day margin facility and Mowood's credit facility.
-The PNM debt and margin loan facility were both extinguished during 2012.
-Interest expense was approximately \$45 thousand higher during fiscal year 2012 than 2011.
+Interest expense for the year ended November 30, 2012 consisted of interest on PNM debt and margin loan fees on the Company's line of credit totaled approximately \$45 thousand higher during fiscal year 2012 than 2011.
 Margin loan related interest fees for the Company's line of credit totaled approximately \$25 thousand more in 2012.
 Mowood's interest related to its credit facility for the fiscal years 2012 and 2011 was approximately \$26 thousand and \$6 thousand, respectively.